 In Leicestershire the position also reflects the national picture.
-Our forcasts tell us that between 2018 and 2023 the expected demand for specialist places may increase up to 22%.
+Our forecast tells us that over the next few years demand for specialist education places will continue to increase - we believe by up to 22% over the next five years.

 The further anticipated growth will place an unprecedented demand on our available budgets we therefore need to ensure that we take action now to ensure that we use the funds available to us wisely and, more importantly, ensure that every child has access to appropriate education provision to meet their needs.